richard-sebos/articles/CUPS-Samba/Article3/2025-10-12-RBAC-Printers.md

 Today, you might have specialized printers—like those printing shipping labels or receipts—connected to your network.
 Ideally, these printers are on isolated subnets behind strict firewall rules.
 But even so, CUPS gives you fine-grained control over who can send print jobs.

 You can define restrictions in `cupsd.conf` that allow only specific IP addresses to send jobs to a particular printer.
-For example, a shipping label printer may only need to accept jobs from the order processing system and the local host:
+For example, a shipping label printer may only need to accept jobs from the remote order processing system and the local host:

 ```conf
 ## Restrictions for Shipping Label Printer